University of Sheffield’s ‘The Sisterhood of the Ring’

 By the University of Sheffield public engagement team

 The public engagement team from the University of Sheffield tells us all about their fantastic event ‘The Sisterhood of the Ring’.
 Find out how to successfully combine research and performance to create a spectacular event, with helpful tips on how to ensure you have a packed house and how to work with your partner venue so that everything goes according to plan!

 Can you tell us a little bit about your event?

 The event took the shape of a co-produced piece of narration and performance.
-Leading aerialist Madam Mango premiered a new show currently in development with four female aerial performers.
+Leading aerialist Madam Mango premiered a new show ‘Who Do They Think They Are?’ currently in development with four female aerial performers and directed by Eleanor Hooper (Pif Paf Theatre).
 Professor Vanessa Toulmin showcased her research using a variety of visual images and videos to enable the audience to explore 250 years of diversity in circus.
 Sarah Fielding of Invisible Circus also gave a fascinating talk on her experiences of creating performances, living and working in circus.
 The piece was woven together with personal narrative, bringing the performers closer to the audience by revealing aspects of themselves as women in circus.

 Who were your target audience?
 How did you market your event?